-II.
-The candidate has provided outstanding service in any role to at least two service units in a way that furthers the council's goals.

-Ill.
-Their service goes beyond the expectations of their position and has a measurable impact.

-IV.
-The candidate actively recognizes, understands, and practices the values of inclusive behaviors.
+- The candidate is an active, registered Girl Scout member. - The candidate has provided outstanding service in any role to at least two service units in a way that furthers the council's goals. - Their service goes beyond the expectations of their position and has a measurable impact. - The candidate actively recognizes, understands, and practices the values of inclusive behaviors.